sanu151/React-JS/README.md

 - **Performance:** For large datasets, consider using techniques like virtualization or memoization to optimize rendering performance.
 - **Accessibility:** Provide appropriate ARIA attributes and semantic HTML elements for both outer and inner elements to ensure accessibility.
 - **Clarity:** Use meaningful variable names and comments to make your nested mapping code more readable and understandable.

-By effectively using nested mapping, you can create complex and dynamic user interfaces that display nested data structures in a structured and efficient manner.

 ## Class Components: